Tishj/Codingame-Cluster/README.md

 - `maxAmount` for the max amount of pellets of that color.

 ### Input for One Game Turn
-First line: An integer `direction` (between 0 and 5): the direction of gravity.
+First line: An integer `gravity` (between 0 and 5): the direction of gravity.

 Next line: `numberOfValidColumns`
-next `numberOfValidColumns` lines: 2 space-separated integers
+next `numberOfValidColumns` lines: 1 integer
-- `column`: the column to use for a PLACE command
+- `column`: the column to use for a DROP command
-- `cellIndex`: the cell that correspond to the top of the column, according to the current gravity

 Next line: `numberOfNewPellets`
-next `numberOfNewPellets` lines: 4 space-separated integers:
+next `numberOfNewPellets` lines: 3 space-separated integers:
 - `index`: index of the new pellet.
-- `cellIndex`: index of the cell the pellet is currently on.
 - `colorIndex`: index of the pellet's color.
 - `isMine`: 1 if you are the owner of this pellet, 0 otherwise.

-Next line: `numberOfChangedPellets`
+Next line: `numberOfChangedCells`
-next `numberOfChangedPellets` lines: 2 space-separated integers:
+next `numberOfChangedCells` lines: 2 space-separated integers:
-- `index`: index of the pellet.
+- `cellIndex`: index of the cell
-- `cellIndex`: index of the cell the pellet is currently on.
+- `chipIndex`: index of the chip. (-1 if empty)

 Next line: `numberOfPelletsInHand`
 next `numberOfPelletsInHand` lines: 1 integer: